owenkellogg/bitpay-node/README.md

-## Bitpay -- Bitcoin Payment Library for V8 Javascript
+## Bitpay - Bitcoin Payment Library for Node.js

 I want a simple way to use the Bitpay Bitcoin API in node.js, and npm -- Node Package Manager -- is the standard way to distribute